 Patients with Angelman syndrome, a rare neurogenetic disorder, will have access to a new, first-of-its-kind hotline.
 The emergency hotline, available 24-hours a day and seven days a week, will enable provider-to-provider consultations to manage urgent issues with standards of care specific to Angelman syndrome, especially seizures.
 More than 90% of individuals with Angelman syndrome experience seizures which are often difficult to control with traditional seizure medications.
 FAST, the Foundation for Angelman Syndrome Therapeutics will provide funding for the Emergency Care Consortium grant for the global emergency hotline.
+The hotline number is 720-777-0015.

 Traditional seizure treatment can negatively impact children with Angelman syndrome